MII-Cybersec/pythonidae-challenge/algorithm/README.md

 11. pick all items common in two list.
 12. zipping element of two list.
 13. partition, split a list every N items.
+14. partition, split a list into N partitions.
+15. build a list of integers starting from 1 to `N`, excluding multiples of `K`.
+16. range expansion.

 #### Dictionary Manipulation